osbornep/rl4rl/README.md

 These Python Notebooks are designed to accompany our book published for Oxford's Department of Continuing Education.

+The Introduction to Reinforcement Learning presentation was part of a internal workshop that provides a complete summary of the basics of RL from Sutton's book.

 ## Reinforcement Learning for Real-World Applications